コラム

 6. Fashion glasses (for eyelash removal)

 You may feel anxious and impatient from the time you are diagnosed with cancer until treatment begins.
-Please ask for help from those around you, such as your family and friends, and be prepared before starting treatment.
+Please ask for help from family, friends, and other people around you, and be prepared before starting treatment.